carlosSepher/ninja-payments-api/README.md

 This service exposes a small, opinionated API to create payment transactions against Transbank Webpay Plus (integration environment), handle the browser return from Webpay, and report the final status back to the client.
 It favors simplicity and clear flows suitable for demos, PoCs, and local development.

 Key traits:
-- Minimal endpoints: create payment and handle the return.
+- Minimal endpoints: create payment, handle return/webhooks, refunds and admin lookups.
-- Real calls to Transbank integration for creation and commit.
+- Real calls to Transbank, Stripe and PayPal using providers per PSP.
 - Optional frontend redirects after return (success/failure/cancel).
-- Simple in‑memory store for payment state (ephemeral, dev‑only).
+- PostgreSQL is the source of truth; every provider interaction and state transition is persisted.
-- Bearer token authentication for the create endpoint.
+- Bearer token authentication for the create/list/refund endpoints.
-- JSON logging for easy parsing.
+- JSON logging plus structured provider-call logging for troubleshooting.

 ## Architecture